-CMDR that took effect on January 1 2003, are the standards that must be followed in order for manufacturers to sell medical devices in Canada.
+The Canadian Medical Device Regulations (CMDR), which took effect on January 1 2003, are the standards that must be followed in order for manufacturers to sell medical devices in Canada.
 For manufacturers of Class II, III, and IV medical devices, an ISO 13485 quality system is required.
 These devices must be audited every year by a recognized Certification Body under CMDCAS.

 Class II devices require the manufacturer’s declaration of device safety and effectiveness, whereas Class III and IV devices present a greater potential risk and are subject to in-depth scrutiny.

 Canadian classes of medical devices normally correspond to the European Council Directive 93/42/EEC (MDD) devices, there may be exceptions: